-In compliance with HB 3, the following policies were amended in 2023-24 to ensure that all SBA investment actions are based solely on pecuniary factors and are consistent with fiduciary standards set forth in Florida Statutes: 10-015 Corporate Governance; 10-018 Asset Class Allocation Policies; 10-019 New Investment Vehicles and Programs; and 10-033 Securities Litigation.
+The following policies were amended in 2023-24 to ensure that all SBA investment actions are based solely on pecuniary factors and are consistent with fiduciary standards set forth in Florida Statutes: 10-015 Corporate Governance; 10-018 Asset Class Allocation Policies; 10-019 New Investment Vehicles and Programs; and 10-033 Securities Litigation.
 Several other SBA policies were amended in 2024 to reflect a split in SBA Inspector General duties among the General Counsel & Chief Ethics Officer, the Chief Audit Executive & Inspector General, the Senior Operating Officer-Human Resources, and Risk Management & Compliance.